 - Toilet = (id) toilet / (ms) tandas

 - United Nations = (id) Perserikatan Bangsa-Bangsa / (ms) Pertubuhan Bangsa-Bangsa Bersatu

 Learn IndonesianDid you know that Indonesia ranks fourth as the most populous country in the world?
 Its population is over 250 million, that’s massive!
 And what’s interesting is the fact that not every Indonesian speaks Indonesian as a native language.
 Most Indonesian are at least bilingual because of this reason.
-Indonesian language is used throughout the country in everything, such as newspapers, advertisements, schools, administrations, etc. All students study in Indonesian language regardless their ethnicities and linguistic backgrounds.
+The Indonesian language is used throughout the country in everything, such as newspapers, advertisements, schools, administrations, etc. All students study in the Indonesian language regardless of their ethnicities and linguistic backgrounds.
 Therefore, it is best to learn Indonesian first before proceeding into learning Indonesian dialects.

 Glossika books come in three modules for each language, with 1,000 sentences for each module.
 These three modules also have different levels of difficulty, so learners could choose the book that suits their level.
-If you also know other languages and what to learn in non-English language, Glossika has a feature called “Custom Product & Triangulation Builder” that lets you create your custom language learning books, which you can have different language combinations.
-So, you can learn Indonesian not only in English, but also in Spanish, Chinese, Russian or whatever languages you want.
+If you also know other languages and what to learn in a non-English language, Glossika has a feature called “Custom Product and Triangulation Builder” that lets you create your custom language learning books, which you can have different language combinations.
+So, you can learn Indonesian not only in English but also in Spanish, Chinese, Russian or whatever languages you want.
 Follow Glossika Facebook or check Glossika Website for any promotions.
 Glossika is having a “Buy 1 Get 1” promotion until the day of this writing.
 For instance, you can buy Glossika Hakka and get Glossika Estonian for free.
 You choose whichever language you want!
 If you still have any questions about Glossika, go to Glossika FAQ to find out more about them.

 PS.
 I actually worked on this project with them, so I need lots of support.